krzysztofzuraw/personal-blog/content/blog/flask_microservices.rst

     from app.saml.utils import site_specific_config_loader
     from app.saml.views import _get_subject_id

-Snippet from above presents examplary imports of random python module in my project.
+Snippet from above presents exemplary imports of random python module in my project.

 So where are these microservices?
 In my team, we decided to have **new** parts of the application made as a microservices.
 So right now from the architectural point of view I have a big monolithic application